• Restaurants

 Website: viansa.com

 Wine Tastings: Walk-ins are welcome to buy a glass, bottle, or unguided wine tasting without reservation.
-Seating at the picnic tables on the lawn is first-come, first-serve.
+Seating at the picnic tables on the lawn is first-come, first-served.
 For a guided outdoor wine tasting, reservations are required via Tock.

 Wine Club memberships are available for four, six, and 12 bottles.